-- We aim to provide pupils with accurate and age-appropriate information about drugs, including legal highs, prescription medication and other harmful substances, and make them aware of the risks and possible consequences associated with their use; - We aim to promote in children the skills or risk assessment, management and the ability to deal with challenging social situations.
+- We aim to provide pupils with accurate and age-appropriate information about drugs, including so-called legal highs, prescription medication, vaping products, and other harmful substances, drawing on PSHE Association guidance (2023), public health data from OHID and ASH (2024), and recent findings from the Office for National Statistics on adolescent behaviour. - We aim to promote in children the skills or risk assessment, management and the ability to deal with challenging social situations.
 This includes recognising the important part they have to play in our community, upholding our values and keeping themselves and others safe in working with the School to report serious concerns; - We treat knowledge of the misuse of drugs or harmful substances whether outside school or not as a matter of serious concern, that will be addressed within the School's disciplinary, pastoral and safeguarding frameworks; - We consider the bringing of drugs or harmful substances onto the School site as a serious matter of disciplinary concern.
 Such substances put the safety of other pupils at risk, and a pupil known to have brought such substances onto the School premises can expect their place at the School to be at serious risk; - We aim to work with parents to provide: - a) a clear statement of our position on these matters; - b) opportunities to articulate our shared concern about the dangers that can arise; - c) A cooperative approach to managing concerns around a pupil's potential use of drugs or harmful substances through the use of a School - Parent - Pupil behaviour agreement (managing behavioural risk); - This would typically include the School's own concerns, those of the parents, or concerns brought to the School by a third party.
 It is hoped that this agreement will act as a deterrent to poor decision making around drugs and harmful substances and can serve the pupil in challenging social situations as an incentive and tool to making healthier decisions; - d) If necessary, and in the case of substantiated concerns around drug use or following a failure to adhere to the aforementioned behaviour agreement, the School will put in place a Drugs and Harmful Substances Contract, signed by the pupil and his or her parents or carers, that can act as a further deterrent and as a greater incentive to healthy habits and decision-making.
 This also makes clear the consequences for a pupil's continued misuse of substances and includes, as part of its implementation, the requirement to submit to random drugs testing of either hair or urine samples; - e) Pastoral care for any pupil in need includes the offering of counselling and guidance both of which would usually include support mechanisms and strategies agreed with parents and pupils and put in place by the Deputy Head (Pastoral), supported by the pastoral team.
-Pupils and parents are expected to engage fully with these strategies as part of any agreement or behavioural contract. - We aim to gain the agreement, support and co-operation of parents and pupils with implementation of this policy;
+Pupils and parents are expected to engage fully with these strategies as part of any agreement or behavioural contract.

-• We will aim, in cases where misuse of alcohol and other drugs cause concern, to make an early help assessment, as directed in Paragraph 20 of Keeping Children Safe in Education (September 2024.
+- We aim to gain the agreement, support and co-operation of parents and pupils with implementation of this policy; - We will aim, in cases where misuse of alcohol and other drugs cause concern, to make an early help assessment, as directed in Paragraph 20 of Keeping Children Safe in Education (September 2025).